Marianna Cataldi

-Marianna Cataldi (born April 7, 1976) an Italian singer-songwriter and composer.
+Marianna Cataldi is an Italian singer-songwriter and composer.

 Life and career

 1976–1993: Early life

 Marianna Cataldi was born and raised in Taranto, Italy.

 She started performing live on stage when she was only 4, singing children songs, folk Italian music and international pop.

 In 1980 she began studying piano and in 1983 she began writing her own songs.
 She studied at the Conservatory of Taranto "G. Paisiello" : music theory, piano, choral singing, and singing (under the guidance of voice teacher Giacomo Colafelice).

 After studying opera Marianna acquired a particular vocal style and she discovered to be a mezzo-soprano in classical music but a soprano in pop music.

 In 1994 during a jam session at Santa Tecla in Milan, she was discovered by Michele Forzani, a producer of a small label (SYNTHESIS), who decided to produce her self-titled debut album in which she wrote all the tracks and that features the song "TUA MAI", co-written with Mario Rosini.
 After her first record, she released a vinyl featuring the acclaimed remix of Kate Bush's "Wuthering Heights", and also the song "Dangerous Time" which she wrote.

 In 1995 she moved to Milan and in 1996 she started to collaborate with the Italian composer Silvio Amato who helped her starting to work with the networks of Mediaset s.p.a.